roosahoo/roosahoo/README.md

 I specialize in Python, which is my preferred programming language, and I also have experience with SQL, JavaScript, HTML, and CSS.
 I’m passionate about creating efficient, user-friendly solutions and continuously improving my skills in software development.

-Feel free to explore my projects or connect with me — I'm always open to collaboration and new opportunities!
+Feel free to explore my projects or connect with me — I'm open to collaboration and new opportunities!